-In 2011 Council established Hobsons Bay Settlement Network to bring together all relevant stakeholders and facilitate a stronger collaboration to assist Hobsons Bay’s newly arrived migrants and refugees into successful settlement.
+In 2011 Council established the Hobsons Bay Settlement Network to bring together all relevant stakeholders and facilitate a stronger collaboration to assist Hobsons Bay’s newly arrived migrants, refugees and asylum seekers into successful settlement.

-The overarching aim of the Network is to work collaboratively, through a coordinated services approach, to address the settlement needs of the target groups within Hobsons Bay through assistance, support and advocacy on their behalf.
+The overarching aim of the Network is to work collaboratively, through a coordinated services approach, to improve the settlement outcomes within Hobsons Bay through assistance, support and advocacy on their behalf.